tschoffelen/react-native-email-link/README.md

 This package works with autolinking on RN>=0.60.
 If you're using an earlier version of React Native, please install version `1.4.0` of the library, or check out the legacy [rnpm](https://github.com/leanmotherfuckers/react-native-email-link/tree/rnpm) branch.

-### A note about iOS 9+
+### 2. Update your Info.plist

-As of iOS 9, your app needs to provide the `LSApplicationQueriesSchemes` key inside Info.plist to specify the URL schemes with which the app can interact.
+To allow your app to detect if any of the directions apps are installed, an extra step is required on iOS.
+Your app needs to provide the `LSApplicationQueriesSchemes` key inside `ios/{my-project}/Info.plist` to specify the URL schemes with which the app can interact.

-Just put this in your Info.plist depending on which apps you'd like to support.
-Omitting these might mean that the library can't detect some of the mail apps installed by the user.
+Just add this in your `Info.plist` depending on which apps you'd like to support.
+Omitting these might mean that the library can't detect some of the maps apps installed by the user.

 ```
 <key>LSApplicationQueriesSchemes</key>